 Very early in Control, you unlock the Launch ability.
 This lets you pick up objects or pieces of rubble and throw them at enemies using telekinesis.
 Despite having a shape-shifting gun at your disposal, Launch is actually your most powerful attack.
 Thrown objects decimate enemy shields and are capable of seriously damaging larger Hiss monsters.
 You have a limited amount of rechargeable energy for telekinesis, so make sure not to waste it all at once — but throwing a few boxes at the beginning of a fight can make it much easier.

 You begin the story by finding the Service Weapon, a firearm that will carry you through the entirety of the game.
-It takes on different forms, beginning with a revolver-like “Grip.”
+It takes on different forms, beginning with the revolver-like Grip form.
 By using resources and special control points scattered across the map, you can create additional forms that turn it into a shotgun, machine gun, and more.
-Two of these can be equipped at once and can be swapped with the press of a button.
-Using a short-range shotgun-style weapon and one that excels at a distance is the perfect combo, but you can also choose any of your unequipped forms by opening up the menu.
-The game pauses when you do this, so don’t feel trapped into only using two during a fight!

 The only thing more embarrassing than getting killed by a low-level enemy in Control is getting killed because you fell off a ledge.
-The Oldest House is a building that often changes forms, with floors falling out during certain encounters, and if you don’t keep an eye out, you can easily fall into a pit of death.
+This can happen easily when you’re battling in the Oldest House because it can shift the floors so that you fall into a never-ending hole.
 During intense fights, you should still have a look at your immediate surroundings before you start running or backpedaling because you’re very likely to accidentally die otherwise.

-Control has an odd approach to handing out side content.
+Control has an odd approach to handing out their side content.
 It sometimes gives out missions based on where you are in the building rather than how far you are in the story.
-This means that you’ll occasionally go to an area to complete a side mission and find that the enemies are far too difficult.
+Because of this method, you might end up trying to fight enemies that are higher than your current skill level, which means the side mission you encountered was only location-based, not based on your character’s merit.
 If you run into a situation where you’re struggling to kill more than one or two enemies before dying, you aren’t supposed to be there yet.
 Come back after you’ve upgraded your abilities and give it another go later.

 Puzzle solutions are often hidden in plain sight

 Especially as you approach later sections of the story, there will be several puzzles you have to complete involving things like computer programs or information cards.
 The solution to these puzzles involves producing a particular image or putting cards in their correct terminals, and though it seems obtuse at first, the answers are often right around you.
-Look nearby for sticky notes or drawings that can hint at the puzzles’ solutions.
-It will spare many headaches and stop you from getting stuck.
+You’ll find hints if you take time to look around at some of the drawings near your location.
+It will spare you many headaches and stop you from getting stuck.